-Working with epoxy should be fun, satisfying and safe.
+These epoxy resin safety precautions will help make working with epoxy fun, satisfying, and safe.
 Most health problems associated with epoxy are minor, but our goal for you is no problems at all.
 The good news is, with a few precautions it’s easy to prevent these problems.

 It begins with following the directions and heeding the warnings on our product labels.
-Our Safety Data Sheets are a great resource for detailed product safety information.
+Our Safety Data Sheets are a great resource for detailed epoxy safety information.

 Why you must avoid overexposure